Adele Celebrates The Anniversary Of Her Iconic Album ’21’: ‘Happy 10 Years Old Friend’

 Adele celebrated the anniversary of her iconic album 21 with a post on Instagram where she spoke about the impact that record made not only on her career but the lives of those it touched upon its release in 2011.
-In a post seen here, the songstress reflected on 21, which topped the charts in more than 30 countries upon release and became the world’s best-selling album of the year in both 2011 and 2012 reported NME.
+In a post seen here, the songstress reflected on 21, which topped the charts in more than 30 countries upon release and became the world’s best-selling album of the year in both 2011 and 2012, as reported by NME.

-Adele admitted in a caption that accompanied a slideshow of three black and white images that it was crazy how little she remembered of what the experience of that album was like and how she felt a decade ago.
-She also thanked her fans from the bottom of her heart for letting her into their lives and letting her be a soundtrack to some of it.
+Adele admitted in a caption that accompanied a slideshow of three black and white images that it was crazy how little she remembered from the experience of making that album and how she felt a decade ago.
+She also thanked her fans from the bottom of her heart for letting her into their lives and letting her music be a soundtrack.

-They, in turn, told the songstress how much her work has influenced them throughout the years.
+They in turn told the songstress how much her work has influenced them throughout the years.

 “Not me thinking this was an album announcement,” wrote one fan, who is eagerly awaiting new music from Adele.